How Poor Posture Can Lead to Physical and Mental Dis-Ease

 Image 1 – pontomedullary junction

-The pontomedullary reticular formation is a dynamic relay station located in the brainstem at the pontomedullary junction where the pons meets the medulla.
+To understand this link, we need to understand the functions of the pontomedullary reticular formation.
+This is a dynamic relay station located in the brainstem at the pontomedullary junction where the pons meets the medulla.
 It is considered the epicenter for postural control (Image 1).
 The pontomedullary reticular formation houses eight cranial nerves that carry out vital motor and sensory functions, including eye-ear coordination that aids in head-righting reflexes and balanced gait.
 When functioning properly, this structure inhibits cervicothoracic flexion, which, in turn, effectively resists gravitational exposure.

 Those clients with pontomedullary reticular formation disorders may present with an upper cross syndrome pattern (i.e., forward jutted chin, internally rotated arms, protracted shoulder girdle, and t-spine hyperkyphosis).
 Each day these bodies battle gravity and, in the absence of an experienced manual, movement, and brain-based therapy, usually end up on the losing end.